glycerine/selectable/README.md

             if withRelease {
                close(b.waitCh) // release all waiting goroutines
             }
-            close(b.waitForRelease) // return nil wait channel from now all close(b.Done) // signal that shutdown is complete return
+            close(b.waitForRelease) // return nil wait channel from now on. close(b.Done) // signal that shutdown is complete return
          }